 Early history

-The Okanagan people traditionally occupied an area of over 69,000 square kilometers, stretching north to present-day Revelstoke and south into Washington State; however, the boundary of land often fluctuated.
+The Syilx people’s traditional territory covers an area of over 69,000 square kilometers, stretching north to present-day Revelstoke and south into Washington State; however, the boundary of land often fluctuated.
 Their traditional lifestyle revolved around seasonal resources, such as the fall salmon run at the present-day Okanagan Falls and the bitterroot that was common in present-day Summerland.

 Close up profile of Giant's Head Mtn, 1986-005-011